-Baltimore, MD • Founded: 2020 • Time on Report: 6 Months Contact: Catherine Anne Morneault, President, Letseatinc20@gmail.com Let's Eat, Inc. rescues food from area markets that would otherwise be thrown away.
+Baltimore, MD • Founded: 2020 • Time on Report: 7 Months Contact: Catherine Anne Morneault, President, Letseatinc20@gmail.com Let's Eat, Inc. rescues food from area markets that would otherwise be thrown away.
 This food is then distributed to area senior facilities, individual families, and other distributors that reach out to the community.
 Their organization and partners have reached over 44,000 individuals in the Baltimore metro area.
 Financial and Fundraising Details Current Annual budget: USD \$20,000 Org Type: Nonprofit Ask Amount: USD \$30,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted Use of Funds Description: Primary need: a refrigerated van to deliver food, which will ensure that food is properly refrigerated and kept as fresh as possible during distribution.

-Capital Type: Grants

-Expected Impact of Funding: They rescued over 347,000 pounds of food in 2022.
-They wish to increase that amount by

-at least 25%.
+Capital Type: Grants Expected Impact of Funding: They rescued over 347,000 pounds of food in 2022.
+They wish to increase that amount by at least 25%.

+Fitchburg, WI • Founded: 2018 • Time on Report: 3 Months Contact: Autumn Giddings, Fundraising and Grants Coordinator, autumn@littlejohnskitchens.org

+Org Type: Nonprofit

+Timeline: June 2024

-$\textbf{Fitchburg, WI} \bullet \textbf{ Founded: 2018 } \bullet \textbf{ Time on Report: 2 Months} \\ \textbf{\textit{Contact:} Autumn Giddings, Fundraising and Grants Coordinator, autumn@littlejohnskitchens.org} \\$ Created in the fall of 2018, Little John's Restaurant (LJR) is the dream of Chef Dave Heide as an answer to two distinct issues, food insecurity and food waste.
+Created in the fall of 2018, Little John's Restaurant (LJR) is the dream of Chef Dave Heide as an answer to two distinct issues, food insecurity and food waste.
 LJR is focused on turning "Excess into Access" to address these issues.
 Little John's accepts donations from grocers, farmers, farmers markets, wholesalers, and other sources that would otherwise go unused and in turn uses those ingredients to create healthy and delicious ready to eat meals.
-There is often confusion about what food waste means, along with the associated stigma and shame of utilizing "food waste" so Little John's is committed to educating consumers, through serving their Evening Meals on Wheels clientele, their Catering contracts, and their Pay What You Want Café patrons the same "Excess to Access" meals.
-Financial and Fundraising Details Current Annual Budget: USD \$1,200,000 Org Type: Nonprofit Ask Amount: USD \$10,000,000 Timeline: June 2024 Use of Funds: LJR currently rescues approximately 100,000 pounds of unused food per year.
+Financial and Fundraising Details

+Current Annual Budget: USD \$1,200,000

+Ask Amount: USD \$10,000,000

+Use of Funds: LJR currently rescues approximately 100,000 pounds of unused food per year.
 With the completion of their Capital Campaign fundraising, LJR will be able to retrofit the building at 5302 Anton Drive in Fitchburg, WI and will be able to increase that number to over a million pounds per year in the first year.
 Once fully operational, LJR will be able to use fresh, local product to produce over 200,000 meals/ meal components per week and to provide those to local schools, elderly housing, homeless encampments, etc. The expanded storage and processing space at 5302 will also increase the amount of rescue food that is utilized from local farmers, as there will be an ability to dry, dehydrate, ferment, can, and freeze items for future use.
 Additionally, inedible food waste would then be returned to local farms for feed and compost.

-Capital Type: Grants Expected Impact of Funding: LJR currently rescues over 300 pounds of unutilized food per week from just one area grocer.
+Capital Type: Grants

+Expected Impact of Funding: LJR currently rescues over 300 pounds of unutilized food per week from just one area grocer.
 These are fresh proteins, produce, and grains that local pantries will not accept as a donation, due to their limited shelf life.
 With increased processing and production space, LJR will be able to pick up from more stores, over 35 in the local area; LJR aims to go National within 10 years.